egmontmika/amharix.com/content/start/is-this-you.md

 - You are familiar with the Amharic script, but you do not read, write and speak Amharic fluently.
 - You want to learn more Amharic words and phrases and  be able to recall them spontaneously in a conversation.
 - You want to be able to alter words and phrases in a grammatically correct way.
-- You want to speak fluently with good Amharic pronounciation.
+- You want to speak fluently with good Amharic pronunciation.
 - Your goal is to master Amharic in writing, reading and every day conversation.

 Is this what you want?